 Can students connect to their printer at home?

-Is it possible a parent to set up additional restrictions/controls for their child’s device?
+Is it possible for a parent to set up additional restrictions/controls for their child’s device?

 Yes, parent/guardians can set up additional restrictions for usage outside of school.
-Detailed information is available here.
+Detailed information is available here on our Web Filtering page.

 As a parent, I would like to review what my child has been doing online.
 Is that possible?

 Yes, all district Chromebooks are equipped with web filtering and parents will have access to the history of their child’s device.
-Detailed information is available here.
+Detailed information is available here on our Web Filtering page.

 What tips or suggestions do you have for helping to control screen time at home for the Chromebook?